MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 # Power Automate console

-The flow console is the central interface of Power Automate for desktop.
+The console is the central interface of Power Automate for desktop.

 The main area of the console contains three tabs that display different kind of desktop flows: your flows, [shared flows](manage.md#share-desktop-flows), and [built-in examples](create-flow.md#start-creating-desktop-flows-using-examples).